Common Car Insurance Myths ‐ Separating Fact from Fiction

 Certain car models have higher insurance premiums than others.

 For example, the premium might be lower on a car that has statistically proven to be less likely to be stolen or involved in an accident.
-It also might be lower if the vehicle has better safety and handling characteristics, or is less costly to repair.
+It might also be lower if the vehicle has better safety and handling characteristics or is less costly to repair.

 Tip: If you are thinking about buying a new car, consider a car that is ranked low risk by the Insurance Bureau of Canada.
+(Because the lower the risk, the cheaper the car insurance should be.)

 Your location in Canada affects your insurance premium.

-If you live in an area with a high auto theft rate, you will probably be paying a higher price for your insurance.
+If you live in an area with a high auto theft rate, you will likely be paying a higher price for your insurance.
 Every year, the Insurance Bureau of Canada (IBC) publishes a list of the top 10 stolen vehicles in Canada.
 See if your car is on the list >

 If you are under 25, you will pay more for car insurance.